sovit-123/local_file_search/README.md

 Scripts to replicate simple file search in a directory with embeddings.

-This is an oversimplified process just to semantically search the file names that may contain the search query. ***No VectorDB, No LLMs***.
+This is an oversimplified process just to semantically search the file names that may contain the search query. ***No VectorDB, No LLMs (yet)***.

 A simplified use case: You have thousands of research papers but don't know which are the ones containing content that you want.
 You do a search according to a rough query and get an adequately good results.